headstone cleaning

 NEVER BLEACH !!

 If not carefully researched, an attempt to clean a gravestone will result in more damage.
 Also, you will need permission from the cemetery to do any work.
-But if you would like to do your own cleaning.
+But if you would like to do your cleaning.
 Ask for help from someone to show you. :-)

 BLACK MOLD

-Typically Black Mold (Stachybotrys chartarum) can take up to a year in nature to disappear from the surface.
+Typically, black mold (Stachybotrys chartarum) can take up to a year in nature to disappear from the surface.